 How to Become a Penetration Tester

-When it comes to applicants for entry-level penetration testers, we’re concentrating on two key aspects.
+When it comes to applicants for entry-level penetration testers, we’re concentrating on three key aspects.

 #1 - Demonstratable Eagerness to Learn

-But simply claiming you're eager to learn isn't enough; you need to show it!
+Claiming you're eager to learn isn't enough; you need to show it.

 Talk is cheap, but actions are priceless.